Keon-Kim-0/physics-engine.js/README.md

 # JS-Physics-Engine
-entertaining creative front end application just a fun creative front end with vanilla js
+entertaining creative front end application just a fun creative front end project. no use of libraries, just pure javascript.